1 Introduction

 Flue stacks provide a draft for water bath heaters, are covered at the top,

-Flue gas stacks should be designed to provide draft capable of overcoming pressure drop in the firetube returns, stack, and flame or stack arrestors.
+Flue gas stacks should be designed to provide a draft capable of overcoming pressure drop in the firetube returns, stack, and flame or stack arrestors.
 The height of the stack must be considered in conjunction with operating site elevation, with site elevation information provided by the purchaser.

 5.4 Fire Tube